-Maximizing the Use of Mailing Lists and Databases: With input from the ICANN community and the Committee, ICANN should widely disseminate its electronic materials and publicity its outreach activities using contacts it receives from ICANN stakeholders.
-Also, the Committee should encourage community discussion about relevant topics by creating a database of interested parties that can be used for a discussion list.6 [Need some details and suggestions here]
+Maximizing the Use of Mailing Lists and Databases: With input from the GNSO community and the Committee, ICANN should widely disseminate its electronic materials and publicize its outreach activities using contacts it receives from the GNSO community and other stakeholder.
+In addition, the Committee should encourage community discussion about relevant topics by creating a database of interested parties that can be used for a discussion list.
+ICANN also should leverage external mailing lists from other communities to disseminate materials.
+For example, the regional manager in Africa and the GNSO Secretariat use the "Africann" mailing list to disseminate announcements.